 More women (and let’s not conflate women and feminists) need to start speaking out against female batterers, paternity fraudsters, fraudulent restraining order abusers, parental alienators, able-bodied adult women who are capable of working but are awarded spousal support regardless, entitled princesses, female teachers who have sex wi their students, and false rape accusers, etc., etc. If you speak out when men behave in a similar fashion, you are a hypocrite if you don’t speak out against women who do the same.

 Evil flourishes when good men and women do nothing.

 Thank you to all the fine men who shared their stories this month.
 I appreciate your willingness to make the time to do this.
 I know that dredging up these experiences was painful for many of you and admire your courage for doing so.
-We want to keep hearing from you and continue In His Own Words as a regular feature on both AVoiceForMen and Shrink4Men, which I will also address in the forthcoming announcement.
+We want to keep hearing from you and continue In His Own Words as a regular feature on Shrink4Men, which I will also address in the forthcoming announcement.

 Dr. Tara J. Palmatier, PsyD helps individuals work through their relationship and codependency issues via telephone or Skype.
 She specializes in helping men and women trying to break free of an abusive relationship, cope with the stress of an abusive relationship or heal from an abusive relationship.
 Coaching individuals through high-conflict divorce and custody cases is also an area of expertise.
 She combines practical advice, emotional support and goal-oriented outcomes.
 Please visit the Schedule a Session page for more information.